Differences in individual perceptions and level of consensus

 The standard deviation allows us to know whether or not there is a consensus within the team.
 The standard deviation is a measure of the dispersion of values, i.e. whether team members are more or less centered on the mean.

-It is represented in the section "Current performance" in the team analysis by a black line.
+It is represented in the section "Current effectiveness" in the team analysis by a black line.
 If you position the mouse over it, the median and the standard deviation will be displayed.

 To read the standard deviation: